Ha-Duong-88/Mapping_Earthquakes/README.md

 # Purpose of the Repository

 This repository contains all the project branches created for different styles of maps using Leaflet library and Mapbox API.
-The examples of include: maps with circle markers, maps with points, maps with LineStrings, and polygons from GeoJSON data, adding earthquake data to the maps with data and adding different styles for the maps.
-Users can reference and use the maps in the branches to learn how to create simple to complex GeoJSON maps using Leaflet and Mapbox API.
+The examples of include: maps with circle markers, maps with points, maps with linestrings, polygons from GeoJSON data, adding earthquake data to the maps with data and adding different styles for the maps.
+Anyone interested in creating geographical maps can reference and use the maps in the branches to learn how to create simple to complex GeoJSON maps using Leaflet and Mapbox API.
+The entire repository can serve as starter code creating maps.

 Some examples include: